-TOUR NAME

-TOUR DATES
+TOUR NAME TOUR DATES

 Please complete one application, per person in block letters and sign.
 Parental signature is required for participants under 18 years of age.
-Please mail this form with the appropriate deposit to: PO.
+Please mail this form with the appropriate deposit to: P.O.
 Box 8285, ARMADALE, VICTORIA, 3143.
 On receipt of this Reservation Application and deposit, ASA will process your booking and if approved, send you a tour confirmation.

-Applicant Details (as in passport) TITLE Mrs Ms Miss Dr Other EMAIL address Passport Number Expiry date/ / Nationality Colour copy of my current valid passport enclosed I'm renewing my passport ASA has a colour copy of my current passport Covid Certificate A copy of my current international certificate enclosed Travel Plans I plan to leave Australia before the tour commences.
-Planned departure date// I will be arranging my airfare independently and taking the Land Content Only option.
-Tour Accommodation (rooming preferences) I/we would like: a twin-bedded room a double-bedded room a room for sole occupancy I am travelling: on my own with a friend/family member Travel Companion Meals Please X the box if you CAN NOT eat any of the following: I do not have any specific dietary requests fish poultry red meat dairy products Allergies: Refer to the Medical Information Other Other Description Correspondence Your preferred method of correspondence Postal Mail Email Address Emergency Contact Details Note: this person MUST be available by telephone and be present in Australia for the duration of your tour with ASA Name TEL.
-(AH) () TEL.
-(BH) () Mobile Tel: EMAIL address EMAIL address
+a tour confirmation.
+Applicant Details (as in passport) TITLE Mr POSTCODE Passport Number Expiry date/ Nat Colour copy of my current valid passport enclosed I'm renewing my passport ASA has a co • Covid Certificate Travel Plans I plan to leave Australia before the tour commences.
+Planned departure date/ I will be arranging my airfare independently and taking the Land Content Only option Tour Accommodation (rooming preferences) I/we would like: a twin-bedded room a double-bedded room a room for I am travelling: on my own with a friend/family member Travel Companion r sole occupancy Meals Please X the box if you CAN NOT eat any of the local Information □ I do not have any specific dietary requests □ fish □ poultry □ red meat □ eggs □ pork □ nuts □ Allergies: Refer to the Medical Information □ Other □ Description Correspondence Your preferred method of correspondence Postal Mail Email Address Emergency Contact Details Note: this person MUST be available by telephone and be present in Australia for the duration of your tour work.
+Name Relationship to Traveller Address